stoneface86/trackerboy/BUILD.md

 In order to build the main ui, you will need to install Qt 5 on your development machine.
 Windows users may need to specify the install location manually when configuring. (cmake variable Qt5_DIR).

-<a name="64bit-footnote">1</a>: 32-bit builds are not supported.
-If you get an
-error message when configuring, double-check your compiler/toolchain.

 <a name="qtversion-footnote">2</a>: You can build with any later Qt 5 version, but all code in this repo must
 be compatible with v5.12.10